thechosenone-shall-prevail/thechosenone-shall-prevail/README.md

 <br>

-> ### *"I'll pursue tech relentlessly and imperfectly, but I'll keep learning until I build something useful and contribute to something big and impactful."*
+> ### *"Pursue tech relentlessly and imperfectly, but keep learning until you build something useful and contribute to something big and impactful."*
 >
 > **— [@no_auth_root](https://instagram.com/no_auth_root)**